UCLALibrary/validation-service/README.md

 # Validation Service

-This is our microservice for CSV validation.
+This is a microservice for CSV validation.
 It validations CSVs according to a prescribed set of rules.
 These rule sets may be incorporated into specific validation profiles.

 Note: This project is in its infancy and is not ready for general use.